istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 `istioctl` `install`, `manifest generate` and `profile` commands can use any of the following sources for charts and
 profiles:

-- compiled in charts (default, uses charts in `manifests/` directory in Istio release `.tgz`)
+- compiled in charts.
+This is the default if no --charts option is set).
+The compiled in charts are the same as those in the `manifests/` directory in Istio release `.tgz`.
-- external in local file system e.g. `istioctl install --charts istio-1.6.0/manifests`
+- charts in the local file system e.g. `istioctl install --charts istio-1.6.0/manifests`
-- external in GitHub e.g. `istioctl install --charts https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`
+- charts in GitHub e.g. `istioctl install --charts https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`

 Local file system charts and profiles can be customized by editing the files in the `manifests/`.
 For extensive changes, it's recommended to make a copy of this directory and make changes to the copy. `istioctl` requires the same file layout as in `manifests` to be preserved.

-Profiles, which are found under `manifests/profiles/` can be edited, and new ones added by creating new files with the desired profile name and a `.yaml` extension. `istioctl` scans the `profiles` subdirectory and all profiles found there can be referenced as a base for customization.
+Profiles, found under `manifests/profiles/`, can be edited and new ones added by creating new files with the desired profile name and a `.yaml` extension. `istioctl` scans the `profiles` subdirectory and all profiles found there can be referenced as a base for user overlays.
 Note that all profiles are overlays over the `default` profile (except `default` itself).
-For example, you can create a new profile file called `custom1.yaml` which customizes some settings from `default` profile, and then `istioctl` can access this profile through the `IstioOperatorSpec` API e.g.
+For example, you can create a new profile file called `custom1.yaml` which customizes some settings from the `default` profile, and then `istioctl` can access this profile through the `IstioOperatorSpec` API e.g.
 `istioctl generate --charts mycharts/ --set profile=custom1`.

 In general, creating new profiles is not necessary since a similar result can be achieved by passing multiple overlay